Pages from the book, "The Philosophy and Science of Health"--Dr.

 About the Author:

-into curing his own diabetes because it was obvious that his doctor
+curing his own diabetes because it was obvious that his doctor would not

 He has published the results of his successful diabetes investigation

-layperson but also widely valued by the medical practitioner.
-This manual
+but also widely valued by the medical practitioner.
+This manual details

-details the steps required to reverse Type II diabetes and references
+the steps required to reverse Type II diabetes and references the work

-the work being done with Type I diabetes.
-The book may be purchased
+being done with Type I diabetes.
+The book may be purchased from the author

 Thomas Smith has also posted a great deal of useful information about